 Here are some key Apple patents that give an insight into the kinds of technology Apple is hoping to use in its future products.
 You can follow the links below to skip to a particular product, or sit back and relax while we talk you through the best bits of Apple's entire portfolio.

-What Apple patents say about iPhone 7
+What Apple patents say about iPhone 6s or iPhone 7

 Apple iPhone 7 patents: Sidewall displays